 The ticking of the clock was getting on my nerves.
-Not only that, but my head was feeling pretty fuzzy too.
+That besides, my head felt fuzzy as well.

 Where was I?

-A blurred image came to view as I slowly blinked my eyes open.
-The room was actually pretty small.
-On the three sides of the room that I could see, the walls were a dull shade of red and bare, giving the room its empty look.
+A blurred image came to view as I slowly blinked my eyes open to see myself in a crammed room.
+On the sides of the room that I could see, the walls shone a dull shade of red and bare, giving the room its empty look.
 A large chandelier hung from the center of the ceiling, capturing the sun's rays in each crystal.
 A billiard table stood underneath it, eclipsed under its brilliant light.
 Chairs were positioned neatly by the dark mahogany door, one of which I occupied.
 A faint scent of liquor and cigarettes lingered in the air, its sour, burning tastes foreign to my nose.

-I rubbed my eyes to convince myself that I wasn't dreaming (which I desperately hoped I was) only to have my action restrained by ropes of twine that bound me to the chair.
-Since struggling seemed like a pretty stupid option, I just sat there, motionless, still clueless on where I was and what to do.
+I rubbed my eyes to convince myself that I wasn't in hallucination, discovering the restraints of twine that bound me to a chair.
+I just sat there, motionless, still clueless on where I was and what to do.

-This is not a kidnapping, Kyra…well is it?!
-Gosh, who still kidnaps twenty-year-olds and expects ransom from their parents who are somewhere in the world vacationing?
-Ugh, the common sense of people these days.
+This is not a kidnapping, Kyra… is it?
+I wonder who still kidnaps twenty-year-olds and expects ransom from their parents who are somewhere in the world vacationing?
+The common sense of people these days is slowly slipping

 Struggling, I scavenged my pockets for any useful tools.
 A bent bobby pin.
 Nope, not sharp enough.
 Tissues.
 Not much help either.
 Then, my hand closed around a compact object.
 My face brightened: my Swiss army knife.
 Jackpot!
 It wasn't exactly strong or sharp with its blade already rusted and bent, but I had hoped it to be at least sharp enough to cut the rope.
 Only, I didn't get a chance to.